rluchin/tutorial10/README.md

-# tutorial10
+# Tutorial 10 - Datasheet Repository
-Repository of datasheet for GSS premarsx variable dataset
+Repository of datasheet for GSS premarsx variable dataset.
+Contains paper, .qmd, and Rproj file for peer review.